Genivia/RE-flex/doc/index.md

 To read a number of bytes `n` into a string buffer `s[0..n-1]`, use `matcher().in.get(s, n)`, which is the same as invoking the virtual method `matcher().get(s, n)`.
-This matcher method can be overriden by a derived matcher class (to customize reading.
+This matcher method can be overriden by a derived matcher class (to customize reading).

 The Flex `YY_INPUT` macro is not supported by RE/flex.
 It is recommended to use `YY_BUFFER_STATE` (Flex), which is a `reflex::FlexLexer::Matcher` class in